-Voting: Registered holders may vote (i) in person at the Meeting, (ii) by granting your voting proxy to the Company's proxy designees (i.e., Gregory J. Divis, our Chief Executive Officer, and Thomas S. McHugh, our Corporate Treasurer or their substitutes) pursuant to the instructions included on the proxy card, which include submitting such proxy by means of (A) the Internet, in the manner instructed on the applicable Notice of Internet Availability of Proxy Materials described below, (B) e-mail, in the manner instructed on the proxy card enclosed with paper copies of these proxy materials or (C) regular mail, using the return envelope enclosed with paper copies of these proxy materials; or (iii) by granting your voting proxy to any person other than the Company's proxy designees.
-If you submit a proxy to the Company's proxy designees and do not provide specific voting instructions, you will be deemed to instruct the Company's proxy designees to vote your shares in accordance with the recommendations of the Board.
+Voting: Registered holders may vote (i) in person at the Meeting, (ii) by granting your voting proxy to the Company's proxy designees (i.e., Gregory J. Divis, our Chief Executive Officer or Thomas S. McHugh, our Corporate Treasurer) pursuant to the instructions included on the proxy card, which include submitting such proxy by means of (A) the Internet, in the manner instructed on the applicable Notice of Internet Availability of Proxy Materials described below, (B) e-mail, in the manner instructed on the proxy card enclosed with paper copies of these proxy materials or (C) regular mail, using the return envelope enclosed with paper copies of these proxy materials; or (iii) by granting your voting proxy to any person other than the Company's proxy designees.
+If you submit a proxy to the Company's proxy designees to vote your shares in accordance with the recommendations of the Board.
 Registered holders of ordinary shares who vote by submitting their proxy card by mail, online or e-mail, or by granting their voting proxy directly to the Company's proxy designees or to any other person, must ensure their proxy card is received at the address stated on the card or e-mailed to the address stated on the card no later than 48 hours prior to the appointed time of the Meeting (excluding any part of such 48 hour period falling on non-business days) in accordance with Irish law, such deadline being 10:00 am (Irish Standard Time) on August 3, 2020.